scooby7402976/WiiThemeManager/README.md

 - Download Theme images - download mode only
 - Exit to Hbc or System Menu

-- app is servered from www.wiithemer.org my server run out of my home
+- app is served from www.wiithemer.org my server run out of my home
-- same naming scheme for website and this app